Government of Ireland: Civil service

 The civil service of Ireland consists of two broad components, the Civil Service of the Government and the Civil Service of the State.
 While this partition is largely theoretical, the two parts do have some fundamental operational differences.
-The civil service is expected to maintain political impartiality in its work, and some parts of it are entirely independent of Government decision making.
+The civil service is expected to maintain political impartiality in its work, and some parts of it are entirely independent of government decision-making.

-Current Government of Ireland
+Current government of Ireland

-Leo Varadkar was nominated as Taoiseach for a second time by Dáil Éireann on 17 December 2022 and appointed by the president.
-Varadkar proposed the nomination of the members of government, and after their approval by the Dáil, they were appointed by the president.
+Micheál Martin was nominated as Taoiseach by Dáil Éireann on 23 January 2025 and appointed by the president.
+Martin nominated the government members, and after their approval by the Dáil, they were appointed by the president.